Make it hard for traffickers to hide their victims and their crimes.

 David & Louise, UK Abolition Group Leaders

-Most Abolition Groups are based around friends and family, in schools and universities, at workplaces or in churches, or at colleges and universities.
+Most Abolition Groups are based around friends and family, at workplaces or in churches, or at colleges and universities.

-Each group is totally unique because its members are unique.
-Some of the most successful ones have 3 members whilst others have 30.
+Each group is unique because its members are unique.
+Some of the most successful ones have three members while others have 30.
 So don’t be shy about starting out small!

-Most groups meet regularly to watch the Abolition Group Update and all leaders receive their Abolition Group Guide with ideas and resources at the start of each month.
+Most groups meet regularly to watch the Abolition Group Update.
+Leaders and members get ideas and resources each month to help structure the meetings.